uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_host_overview.md

 ### Operating System

-You will need a version of Windows, Mac OS X, or Linux that runs [VirtualBox](https://www.virtualbox.org).
+You'll need a version of Windows, Mac OS X, or Linux that runs [VirtualBox](https://www.virtualbox.org).

 VirtualBox is supported by various versions of Windows, Linux, and Mac OS X. Please check the version compatibility of these products against the version of your host operating system.

 The virtual machine in this guide was constructed on a 64bit Windows 10 Professional host machine with an Intel i7-4770 CPU and 32Gb of memory.
-It's also been tested on a Mac 10.11.4 "El Capitan".
+It's also been tested on a Mac with 10.11.4 "El Capitan" and 8 Gb of memory.
 Other versions of Windows and Mac OS X or Linux have not been tested yet.

 ### Memory